hortulanusT/dynLattice/README.md

 ├── scripts
-│   ├── testing     <- ptyhon scripts for some testing runs │   ├── running     <- ptyhon scripts for the real runs │   └── utils       <- ptyhon scripts for some convienence in the execution ├── tests
+│   ├── testing     <- ptyhon scripts for some testing runs │   ├── running     <- ptyhon scripts for the real runs ├── tests
 │   ├── testing.mk  <- makefile for testing setup
 │   ├── element     <- test setups for single elments